ucrawler/nntplexer/README.md

 cache articles 'multi continent' conveniently to externals using cf r2

+Use jbod for article caching, we don't care about data loss and want to minimize data loss on a drive issue.

 skip backends using article postdate and backend retention

 skip backend when poster name doesn't match :-)